 Sonoff Zigbee sensors in eWeLink app

-This is Sonoff range so by default you will use eWeLink app.
-Sensors are listed as child devices for Sonoff ZigBee bridge and you can add these by using the appropriate sub-menu.
-I had no problem pairing Sonoff Zigbee sensors, but there is no uniformity to where the paring button is located on the device.
+This is the Sonoff range so by default you will use the eWeLink app.
+Sensors are listed as child devices for the Sonoff ZigBee bridge and you can add these by using the appropriate sub-menu.
+I had no problem pairing Sonoff Zigbee sensors, but there is no uniformity to where the pairing button is located on the device.

-Only Tempearture and Humidity sensor has device specific menu, the rest of the sensors will post the current status info and the log info on the screen.
+Only Temperature and Humidity sensors have a device-specific menu, the rest of the sensors will post the current status info and the log info on the screen.
 The only playful options are located in the automation menu where you can set simple triggers based on the input from sensors.

 eWeLink integration could use a little more attention, as it’s barebone and pushes the users to explore other options like integrating ZigBee with Raspberry PI instead.
 That freedom of automation is what attracts users to ZigBee.
 If you don’t want to modify the firmware, you can still use ZigBee sensors in NodeRED with eWeLink API.
 It’s a compromise, but worth exploring if you are not ready to make a jump to CC2531 just yet.